epirecipes/sir-julia/markdown/jump_process_delay/jump_process_delay.md

+Later, we will need to set the recovery times of these infected individuals, but this cannot be done until we have fully defined the `JumpProblem`.

 ## Parameter values

 To keep the simulations broadly comparable, the fixed infectious period `τ` is `1/γ` from the other tutorials.